IanKnop/SmartHomeUI/README.md

 ## ioBroker Adapter

-This terminal DOES NOT include any direct interfaces to smart home devices.
+This application __does not__ include any direct interfaces to smart home devices.
 However it has an adapter for the ioBroker-API and therefore can access all devices that are compatible with that.
 The adapter can be used after activating the REST-API on your ioBroker installation and change the information in __adapters/ioBroker.adapter.js__:

 ```
 this.addEventListener("load", function () {